ddeka0/Docker-Componse/README.md

 Postman gets a response from Team1 server, which contains a list of names of 12 stundets.
 Team1 server has 6 names locally.
 It fetches other 6 names from the Team2 server.

 Team1 and Team2 containers are attached to the same network created by the docker environment.
 The network name is "msp_default".
+Docker creates it automatically when we run docker-compose build command.
 We can view all the network by the following command.

           1. docker network ls